CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.facts.md

     try {
         $conn = new PDO($dsn);
         if ($conn) {
-            echo "Connected to PostgreSQL with PDO";
+            echo "Connected to PostgreSQL with PDO.";
         }
     } catch (Exception $e) {
-        echo "Unable to establish a connection";
+        echo "Unable to establish a connection.";
     }
 ?>
 ```